12 Cheapest Index Funds to Buy

 It never makes sense to buy an index fund with a sales charge, which can come in the form of a front load (often 5% or more paid up front when buying shares) or a backload (paid when selling shares.
 Sales charges only make sense when you're getting valuable advice and top-notch active management.
 With index funds, and with a little homework on your end, you don't need advice or active management.
 Therefore, always buy no-load funds!

-So without further ado, here are 12 of the cheapest index funds, as measured by their expense ratios, broken into six different categories:
+So without further ado, here are some of the cheapest index funds, as measured by their expense ratios as of January 2019, broken into six different categories:

 Cheapest S&P 500 Index Funds